Promoting a culture of ethics and compliance

 Find all the most recent Gender Pay Gap Reports for all of Ipsen UK here.

-FOR THE FINANCIAL YEAR ENDING 31 DECEMBER 2020
+IPSEN UK TAX STRATEGY AND GOVERNANCE STATEMENT FOR THE FINANCIAL YEAR ENDING 31 DECEMBER 2021

-Ipsen UK comprises the UK subsidiary companies of the Ipsen SA group (“the Group”), based in France, namely Ipsen Biopharm Limited, Ipsen Limited, Ipsen Bioinnovation Limited, Ipsen Developments Limited and Sterix Limited.
-In making this tax strategy available, Ipsen UK is fulfilling its responsibilities under paragraph 16(2) of Schedule 19 FA2016 for the year ended 31 December 2020.
+Ipsen UK comprises the UK subsidiary companies of the Ipsen SA group (“the Group”), which is based in France; namely Ipsen Developments Limited and its subsidiaries, Ipsen Biopharm Limited, Ipsen Bioinnovation Limited and Sterix Limited, and Ipsen Limited, a fellow UK subsidiary of the Group.
+In making this tax strategy available, Ipsen UK is fulfilling its responsibilities under paragraph 16(2) of Schedule 19 FA2016 for the year ended 31 December 2021.

 The tax affairs of Ipsen UK are managed in a manner that is consistent with the Group’s policy, to conduct business lawfully and ethically.
 The Ipsen SA group’s Code for Ethical conduct requires the maintenance of accurate and reliable financial records, and the tax approach aligns to that code.